-For each sub-driver/branch of the first level of the decision tree brainstorm the drivers of that particular driver.
-This part of the approach is called structuring the problem or brainstorming (refer to a step 2 in the exhibit above called structure the problem).
+For each sub-driver/branch of the first level of the decision tree, brainstorm the drivers of that particular driver.
+This part of the approach is called structuring the problem or brainstorming (refer to step 2 in the exhibit above called structure the problem).
 Each level of drivers/branches of the decision tree must be mutually exclusive and collectively exhaustive (MECE).

 All the drivers/branches are collectively called the framework/structure for the case.
-An example of a decision tree is shown below.

 Hypotheses, for the prioritized branches/drivers, should be worded as follows:

-- Event causing the observable phenomenon…
+Event causing the observable phenomenon…

-- Event caused by the observable phenomenon…
+Event caused by an observable phenomenon…